ksu-is/Black-Jack-Simulator/Roadmap.md

 - [x] We have committed the changes to the repository.

 ## Codebase Exploration
-- [x] I have explored at least one existing Python codebase related to my project.
+- [x] We have explored at least one existing Python codebase related to my project.
-- [x] I have read through the code to understand how it works.
+- [] We have read through the code to understand how it works.
-- [x] I have attempted to run the code on my own system.
+- [] We have attempted to run the code on my own system.